List of Aria episodes: Aria the Benedizione

 Aria the Benedizione is the third and final installment of the "Blue Curtain Call".
 It was announced just after the release of Crepuscolo.
 The cast and staff from the previous film reprised their roles.
 On 10 August 2021, two new cast members were revealed and the release date of 3 December 2021 was announced.

 Anya, Ai, and Azusa are practicing.
 They pass Akira, who is behaving strangely; they follow her in secret until she catches them.
 She tells them to follow her to the Undine Museum.
 They meet the curator Asuka, a former "legendary" Undine for Himeya.
 Outside, Aria is out with customers and passes a repair shop with a gondola from Himeya.
 Akari's customers say they couldn't get an appointment with Akira.
 In the museum, the girls are told that that gondola is the only gondola remaining since Himeya began.
 It last belonged to Aika's mother.
 Akira says that Aika isn't planning to inherit it.
 Azusa doesn't understand why and Akira and Asuka say they intend to retire the gondola.
 At dinner, Ai and Akari talk about how gondolas are burned for their retirement.
 At Himeya, Azusa confronts Aika about the gondola, who confirms she will not inherit it.
 She thinks it is cursed.

 The next day at the cafe, Azusa, Ai, and Anya ask Akira about the curse.
 Akira relates how she came to know Aika, who was a troublesome student.
 Akira followed her around until Aika falls asleep.
-Akira wakes her and they discuss Aika’s behavior.
-Aika isn’t confident in herself and then runs off.
+Akira wakes her and they discuss Aika's behavior.
+Aika is not confident in herself and then runs off.
 In the present, Azusa, Ai, and Anya think it may be the lack of confidence that is causing Aika not to inherit the gondola.
 They go to Aria company and conceive a plan to ask Aika with Akari.